ethereum-optimism/superchain-ops/NESTED.md

 Make sure your ledger is still unlocked and run the following commands depending on which Safe you are signing on behalf of.

+Note: during development of the Solidity script, simulations can be run without any Ledger by exporting `SIMULATE_WITHOUT_LEDGER=1` in your shell, or by adding it to the `.env` file.

 **Note:** Remember that by default the script will assume the derivation path of your address is `m/44'/60'/0'/0/0`.
 If you wish to use a different account, append an `X` to the command to set the derivation path of the address that you want to use.
 For example by adding a `1` to the end, it will derive the address using `m/44'/60'/1'/0/0` instead.